SSS-Sarah/WaterDropSimulation/README.md

 Limitations for AX and what I could have done better:

 The AX descriptions for the model are static.
 If the data were to change, perhaps a more meaningful way to support dynamic (or otherwise) charts is to effectively use the AudioGraph API by Apple.
 I attempted to integrate it but given the scope of the project, stuck to AX elements.
+Further additions for better model comprehension: The csv file created stores data points for acceleration and velocity as well whose plots can provide additional insight into the behavior of the water droplet's motion.

 Code components: